POPE001/pope001/README.md

 ### Hola, I am Mayowa Adeoni👋
 I am a Software Engineer  committed to working according to specifications and requirements.
 My mantra in life is: 'if at first you don't succeed, call it version 1.0 and try again'.
-I am open to a Machine Learning role where I can further pursue my passion for technology.
+I am open to a AI/Machine Learning role where I can further pursue my passion for technology.
 More importantly, I am always open to learning new things.

 - 🔭
 - 🌱 I’m always learning